tmicka23/frontend-test/README.md

 You are free to use whatever you want.
 You can find the logo here [test-1/google.png](test-1/google.png)

 ## Test 2

 Create a web page that search from [Wikipedia API](https://en.wikipedia.org/w/api.php?action=help&modules=opensearch) to return a list of suggestions from a search input.
 It should be something like this:
 ![alt text](./resources/wikipedia-autocomplete.png)

-Use the technology you want (jQuery, ReqctJS, AngularJs, VueJS, ...), do the UI you want.
+Use the technology you want (jQuery, ReactJS, AngularJs, VueJS, ...), do the UI you want.

 ## Test 3